 |Child Care Resource & Referral Agencies||Child Care Resource and Referral Agencies|

-A link to a listing of local CCR&Rs by county.
-CCR&Rs help connect providers with the parents who need their services.
-They also provide technical assistance and provider training.
+A link to listing of local CCR&Rs by county.
+CCR&Rs help providers by giving technical assistance and provider training.

 |Forms and Guides||Child Care Provider Guide|

 Our handbook for providers who serve ERDC clients, with loads of information on how to get started, the payment process, and more.
 Also available in: